geotrellis/geotrellis-chatta-demo/README.md

 ## Runing demo using [GeoDocker cluster](https://github.com/geodocker/geodocker)

 To compile and run this demo, we prepared an [environment](https://github.com/geodocker/geodocker).
-To run cluster we have a bit modified [docker-compose.yml](docker-compose.yml) file:
+To run cluster we have a slightly-modified [docker-compose.yml](docker-compose.yml) file:

 * To run cluster:
   ```bash
     docker-compose up
   ```

-  To check that cluster is operating normally check pages availability:
+  To check that cluster is operating normally check the availability of these pages:
   * Hadoop [http://localhost:50070/](http://localhost:50070/)
   * Accumulo [http://localhost:50095/](http://localhost:50095/)
   * Spark [http://localhost:8080/](http://localhost:8080/)